 Some people have had serious side effects, including high fevers and dangerously low blood pressure.
 Other serious side effects include brain swelling, confusion, seizures and severe headaches.
 Experienced centers such as the Knight Cancer Institute have learned how to recognize and treat side effects early.

 OHSU researchers are studying using donor T cells — instead of the patient’s own cells — for CAR T-cell therapy.
 Donor cells may be more effective at fighting cancer.
 We are also researching how to use this therapy for other diseases, such as sarcoma.

 Cancers with FDA-approved CAR T-cell therapies

-The FDA has approved five CAR T-cell therapies:
+The Food and Drug Administration (FDA) has approved six CAR T-cell therapies:

 - Abecma (idecabtagene vicleucel)

 - Carvykti (ciltacabtagene autoleucel)